 The Karma Honey Project was created in 2018 to increase the Puerto Rican honey bee population, spread awareness of the species, and create local jobs through ecotourism and beekeeping.
-Founded by entrepreneurs Candice Galek and John Williams, the team consists of Carol Solowsky, Nandi Mulira, and Pep Menendez who joined the Board of Directors in 2019, each bringing a unique skill set to the table.
+Founded by entrepreneur Candice Galek, the team consists of Carol Solowsky, Nandi Mulira, and Pep Menendez who joined the Board of Directors in 2019, each bringing a unique skill set to the table.